 Be amazed by the archaeological sites such as the Temple of Aphaia which is arguably the jewel in the crown of Aegina island.

-The hill of Kolona, archeological site with museum, next to port of Aegina town, was inhabited from prehistoric times through the classical period.
-As well as the monumental buildings in Aegina town or “the heritage of Kapodistrias”.
+The hill of Kolona, an archeological site with a museum next to the port of Aegina town, was inhabited from prehistoric times through the classical period.
+Needless to mention the monumental buildings in Aegina town or “the heritage of Kapodistrias”.
 During the short period of time that Kapodistrias lived in Aegina as first governor of Greece, many important public buildings were renovated.
-One of the special sights in the town is the Markello's Tower which dates from 1802.
+One of the special sights in the town of Aegina is "Markello's Tower" which dates back to 1802.

 EMOTIONS AWAKENING THE SENSES

 Aegina's aquamarine waters boast some of the best shores in Greece, including the beaches around the city of Aegina (a few meters away from Rastoni) Panagitsa, the sandy beach of Avra and Kolona with the amazing sunsets.